dickhardt/email-verification-protocol/README.md

     "email_verified": true
   }
   ```
+The resulting JWT has the `~` appended to it, making it a valid SD-JWT.

 - **4.3** - the issuer returns the SD-JWT to the browser as the value of `issuance_token` in an `application/json` response.